fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 The E2E testing of web applications happens by simulating a browser with a library like [Selenium](http://www.seleniumhq.org).
 Another alternative is to use a so-called [headless browser](https://en.wikipedia.org/wiki/Headless_browser), that is a browser without a graphical user interface.
 It's even possible to use Chrome in Headless mode.

-End-to-end tests have the potential to be the most valuable category of tests, as they inspect the application through the same interface as real end users.
+End-to-end tests have the potential to be the most valuable category of tests, as they inspect the application through the same interface as real end-users.

 There are also challenging aspects related to E2E tests.
 Configuring them is a lot more challenging than configuring unit and integration tests.
 E2E tests also tend to be quite slow to run, and in a larger application their execution time can range from minutes up to hours.
-This is unfortunate for application development, as it is extremely useful to be able to run tests as often as possible in order to catch any possible regressions quickly.
+This is unfortunate for application development, as it is extremely useful to be able to run tests as often as possible to catch any possible regressions quickly.

 We will return to the topic of end-to-end testing in the final part of the course material.